-All audit reports that result from "for cause" audits, regardless of the findings, and any audit reports that either the HRPP Director or the IRB chairperson/designee (or both) determine to include findings of serious or continuing non-compliance will be placed on the next IRB agenda for review at a convened meeting of the IRB.
+All audit reports that result from "for cause" audits, regardless of the findings, and any audit reports that either the HRPP Director or the IRB chair/designee (or both) determine to include findings of serious or continuing non-compliance will be placed on the next IRB agenda for review at a convened meeting of the IRB.
 Audit reports will be available for review by all IRB members.

 Following the IRB's review of the audit report and any additional determinations that they have made, the principal investigator will be notified (via IRB Manager) of the outcome of the review.
 If the IRB offers a plan of correction, the specific changes to be implemented will be communicated, as well as a time frame for implementing the changes.
-If the IRB has determined that the project is to be suspended or terminated, this information will be communicated to the principal investigator as well, and handled according to the IRB review process (Policy 3) and the reporting to authorities (Policy 11).
+If the IRB has determined that the project is to be suspended or terminated, this information will be communicated to the principal investigator and handled